 Next you will clean the biting surfaces of your teeth.
 To do this, use short, gentle strokes.
 Change the position of the brush as often as necessary to reach and clean all surfaces.
 Try to watch yourself in the mirror to make sure you clean each surface.
 After you are done, rinse vigorously to remove any plaque you might have loosened while brushing.

 In general mechanical (electric) toothbrushes clean faster than manual brushes but they work best with non-abrasive (non-whitening) toothpaste.
-In addition, these brushes should be used with gentle pressure on your gum tissue.
+These brushes should be used with gentle pressure on your gum tissue.

 If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Dallas Office Phone Number 214-691-2404.

 How to Floss